Danielle Bernstein: Career

 In March 2020, Bernstein launched a namesake brand exclusively at Macy's called Danielle Bernstein.
 The debut spring collection was all priced under $100 and had a size range of 00–24, becoming Bernstein's first size-inclusive line.
-Along with the launch, Bernstein had a campaign shoot modeled by real-life followers, featuring women with different body shapes and types so that anyone could see themselves wearing the line.
-The first collection sold $1 million in the first 2 hours, and $2 million after 24 hours.
-The Danielle Bernstein summer line launched in June 2020, and featured vintage-inspired dresses and cute sets.
+Along with the launch, Bernstein had a campaign shoot modeled by real-life followers, featuring women with different body shapes and types.

-In May 2020, Bernstein published an autobiography, This is Not a Fashion Story: Taking Chances, Breaking Rules, and Being a Boss in the Big City.
-She wrote about her personal life and her entrepreneurial journey.
-The book appeared on the New York Times Best Sellers list and was featured on the Business List.
-However, the New York Times has since placed a "dagger" symbol alongside the book, indicating its listing includes suspicious "bulk purchases."
+In May 2020, Bernstein published an autobiography, “This is Not a Fashion Story: Taking Chances, Breaking Rules, and Being a Boss in the Big City.”
+The book appeared on the New York Times Best Sellers lis, however, the New York Times has since placed a "dagger" symbol alongside the book, indicating its listing includes suspicious "bulk purchases."

 As a response to the COVID-19 global pandemic, Bernstein launched her charitable arm of WeWoreWhat called WeGaveWhat.
 The organization began as a platform to support other charities and highlight small businesses that are struggling during the pandemic.
 To date, she has raised over $200,000 and donated thousands of masks and meals to frontline workers.
 WeWoreWhat also teamed up with artist Sara Sidari to create a coloring book where 100% of the proceeds went directly to the River Fund, which brought in another $10,000.

-Having a passion for design, Bernstein's Soho loft was featured in Architectural Digest in the Fall of 2021, and her first ever WeWoreWhat office space was featured in EST Living.

-WeWoreWhat launched it's very own Visa rewards card program, where customers earn cash back on their purchases on the e-commerce site, as well as with all brand partners.
-The card acts as a debit card and has been in existence since April, 2022.

-Controversy

-In August 2020, a Brooklyn lingerie store alleged that Bernstein had copied their signature design, which they use on tissue packaging, and used it on swimwear and as print wallpaper.
+In September 2020, Bernstein was diagnosed with the coronavirus.
+She previously had been socializing in the Hamptons without a mask, prompting criticism for failing to follow CDC guidelines.